sparkbox/standard/security/verified-commits.md

 ## Adding Your Public Key to Github

 Once you have generated your keys copy the public key by two-finger clicking on the line labeled with your name and email address and then clicking `copy`.
 Add this to your [Github account keys][github-account-keys] just like you would a new SSH key.
-You'll see a separate section on that screen got GPG keys.
+You'll see a separate section on that screen for GPG keys.

 ## Configuring Git